1242035/spree/guides/src/content/developer/upgrades/three-dot-six-to-three-dot-seven.md

 rails db:ensure_order_currency_presence
 ```

-This will set `currency` in Orders without currency set to `Spree::Config[:default_currency]` value.
+This will set `currency` in Orders without currency set to `Viauco::Config[:default_currency]` value.
 This can take some time depending on your volume of data.

 ### Replace `guest_token` with `token` in your codebase